-John Wayne, best-known for being at the top of the box office draws spanning for three whole decades, has found himself in some controversy even after his death.
+John Wayne, best-known for being at the top of the box office draws (especially in Westerns) spanning for three whole decades, has found himself in some controversy even after his death.
 With the newest Michael Jackson documentary out and in full swing, it’s no surprise that old scandals are being dug it about other well-known celebrities.

 A Playboy interview from 1971 resurfaced that apparently has the state of California in turmoil (since the John Wayne Airport, named after him, is located in Orange County, CA).
 Keep reading to see the shocking comments that Wayne apparently made in the interview!